giaourtaki/giaourtaki.github.io/README.md

 **Game Website for Hebe** <br />
-At **giaourtaki.github.io** you will find the code for the website I made to assist on sharing my master's thesis project for feedback.
+In this repository you will find the code for the website I made to assist on sharing my master's thesis project for feedback. <br />
+Url: **giaourtaki.github.io**